mongodb/design/README.md

 # design
-A repository for design thinking at MongoDB
+A repository for design resources at MongoDB